How to Make Your Own Vitamin D Sun Tanning Lamp

 You may have to push the light fixture connecter out on one end to get the light pins to fit into the slot.

-Once it’s sitting in the slot on both ends and is pushed down all the way, you can spin it to the right to lock the light into place.
+Once it’s in the slot on both ends and is pushed down all the way, you can spin it to the right to lock the light into place.

 Now repeat for all four lights!